Pokémon: Red, Green & Blue Versions

 Who Really Owns the Pokémon Franchise?

 When Pokémon Go was initially released on iOS and became the global phenomenon in the summer of 2016, Nintendo’s stock in the Tokyo stock Exchange suddenly doubled.
 Nintendo, unfortunately, could not enjoy this sudden excitement for their stock.
-They had to clarify their complicated relationship with Pokémon Go.
-It’s obvious they were scared the stock would fall hard once the game was monetized and Nintendo would make no money from the game.
+Because they knew that investors would cool when they learned that Nintendo is not the master of the Pokémon franchise.
+They clarified their complicated relationship with Pokémon Go, and the stock went back down..
+It’s obvious they were scared the stock would fall harder once the game was monetized and Nintendo would make no money from the game.
 You see, Nintendo didn’t make Pokémon Go, and they don’t even wholly own the Pokémon franchise.
 In fact, they do not receive direct revenue from Pokémon.
 What?
 Nintendo doesn’t outright own Pokémon?
 Then who does?
 Three companies do, with a fourth special case, and let’s go through each one.

 - Game Freak